Matthias Moosdorf

-Matthias Moosdorf (born 1965) is a German cellist and politician (Alternative für Deutschland).
+Matthias Moosdorf (born April 20, 1965 in Leipzig) is a German cellist and politician (Alternative für Deutschland).

 Life

 Music

 Born in Leipzig, Moosdorf is the son of the Leipzig violinist Otto-Georg Moosdorf.
 After the Berufsausbildung mit Abitur, he studied at the University of Music and Theatre Leipzig with Jürnjakob Timm, Wolfgang Weber and Gerhard Bosse.
 In 1991, he passed the Konzertexamen and was an assistant at the Leipzig University of Music until 1996, where he subsequently held a teaching position for violoncello and chamber music until 2006.

 Moosdorf was a member of the Leipzig String Quartet from 1988 to 2019, with whom he recorded over 120 CDs and gave guest performances in 60 countries.
 At the same time, he was principal cellist at the Leipzig Chamber Orchestra from 1991 to 2001.
 From 2006 to 2014, he played in the "Ex Aequo" trio with Gerald Fauth (piano) and Matthias Wollong (violin), and since 2007 in the Ecco (!)
-Trio with Olga Gollej (piano) and Karl Leister (clarinet).
+Trio with Moosdorf's wife Olga Gollej (piano) and Karl Leister (clarinet).
 Until 2018, he was artistic director of the music series "Musique aux Salles de Pologne".
 He plays on a cello by Andrea Guarneri from 1697.